-If the student is not satisfied with the resolution that the Dean, President, or Chair of the Board reaches, it is the student's prerogative to contact the New Mexico Higher Education Department (see details below).
+If the student is not satisfied with the resolution that the Vice President of Academic and Student Affairs, President, or Chair of the Board reaches, it is the student's prerogative to contact the New Mexico Higher Education Department (see details below).
 The student may also communicate this complaint to SWC's accrediting agency, The Higher Learning Commission (HLC) by sending questions or complaints to complaints@hlcommission.org.